ChrstphrHll/npc_gen/students/Lanalia Belt.md

 # Lanalia Belt
 ---
 ### Description
-- Elf Paladin from Aldercrown Empire
+- Elf Paladin from Beleriand
 - 3rd year Diplomacy student in Treskal
-- short wavy auburn hair that's plain, Brown eyes, and Light Tan skin
+- shoulder length wavy lighter blonde hair that's wild, Brown eyes, and Light Tan skin
 - Is Organised and Insecure, and has Hard Work as their ideal

 ### Organizations